 The wizard has honed her talent in at least one particular spell.
 This spell is altered to be a new spell named by the wizard, with a few minor tweaks that generally follows the same function or uses the same template(s).
 This spell counts as having a complexity of zero for the wizard and is considered an innate spell that only the wizard knows.
 The wizard is also technically an elf with the usual benefits of immortality and pitfalls of iron.
-As an additional feature, Unlike most Elves the wizard has the ability to write down her innate spell (or spells) and teach them to others.
+They may pay cost as either their original species or as an elf.
+Unlike most Elves the wizard has the ability to write down her innate spell (or spells) and teach them to others.